 She continued to pile in the cash until the mobsters’ eyes flickered back towards the pantry.
 An armored black appendage tossed a small object into the room.
 A pang of terror gripped her heart as she realized it was a grenade.
 She hurled herself behind the bar just before it went off.
 The thick wood protected her from the blastwave and most of the shrapnel.
 However, the noise and the shock still rattled her badly, and a twisted ankle and piece of steel protruding from her thigh dissuaded her from getting up.

 Holy shit… Holy shit… She leaned back against the bar and watched the armored man step into the room, submachine gun at the ready.
 Ryan Wallace, she remembered – the man who butchered Skinnyman’s goons.
-All she could do was say a quick prayer as he approached the remaining, groaning mobsters.
+All she could do was plead with the big man upstairs as Ryan approached the remaining, groaning mobsters.

 She could hear Carl wheezing over his pain.
 “No, wait, w-”